-Occasionally there may be circumstances beyond our control when specific regulations may be suspended for one or more students.
-These suspensions will not be to the detriment of the students.
-These circumstances are monitored by Goldsmiths' committees and Academic Board.
-Advice on Suspension of Regulations can be found in a guidance document.
+Occasionally there may be circumstances beyond our control when specific regulations may be suspended or amended for one or more students.
+These will not be to the detriment of the students and in all instances would be approved by Goldsmiths' committees and Academic Board.